PlugFox/platform_info/README.md

 ## About

+Cross-platform io/html package.
 Works on the web, mobile phones, desktops and console.
+Fully caches itself on first initialization.
+Can serialize to JSON map.
 Provides platform information such as:
   + Build mode
      * release